djrlj694/baseball-app/README.md

 ## Features

-- Import baseball data from the external API into Postgres (upsert)
+- Import players from https://api.hirefraction.com/api/test/baseball into Postgres (upsert).
-- Normalized schema with typed fields (players + career batting stats)
-- Simple UI to trigger import and view results
+- Sort roster by hits or home runs.
+- Click a player to see an LLM-style generated profile.
+- Edit player name/position/stats and persist to Postgres.
-- Docker Compose for one-command local setup
+- Docker Compose for one-command local setup.

 ## Project Structure